PO Box 9021, Wilmington, DE 19809, USA

 Myotis riparius

-97. Dominican Myotis ______ (*) (northern Lesser Antilles)
+97. Dominican Myotis ______ DM(*) (northern Lesser Antilles)

 Myotis dominicensis